alschroe/AzureIoTHack/02_pi_iothub.md

 # Setup the Azure IoT hub

-In this part you will seamlessly connect the Pi emulator to the cloud by using Azure IoT Hub.
+In this part you will seamlessly connect your Pi to the cloud by using Azure IoT Hub.

 There are different ways to do this.
 You could use the Azure portal, the Cloud Shell or the Azure CLI for example.
 The Azure portal is very helpful to get a feeling for the possibilities of Azure and offers you a great deal of visualization if it comes to topics like monitoring.
 But for cloud development you either want to deploy by using Infrastructure as Code (IaC) or go with the terminal.
 Since IaC is worth a whole workshop in and of itself, we will use the terminal.
 You can choose whether you prefer your local terminal or the Azure Cloud Shell.
 We set both up before.

 ## Create the Azure IoT hub
+Open up the terminal of your local machine.
 1. Add the azure-iot extension to your shell
     ```shell
-    az extension add --name azure-iot
+    az extension add --upgrade --name azure-iot
     ```
-1. Create a prefix for yourself consisting of four letters.
-This should help us to solve any naming issues if you are working on the same subscription as other participants or service names need to be globally or regionally unique.
-    Using PowerShell:
-    ```PowerShell
-    $prefix = "<YOUR PREFIX HERE>"
-    ```
-    Using bash:
-    ```bash
-    prefix="<YOUR PREFIX HERE>"
-    ```
-1. Let's create another resource group so we can store all services we will provide today, and which will have the same lifecycle.
-    ```shell
-    az group create --name $prefix'iotpirg' --location westeurope
-    ```
-1. Now we create the IoT hub:
+1. Now we create the IoT hub in the resource group we previously created.
+Make sure the prefix is still stored in your terminal otherwise store it again.
     ```shell
     az iot hub create --name $prefix'iotpihub' --resource-group $prefix'iotpirg' --location westeurope --sku S1
     ```